willyguggenheim/kubify/README.rst

 Contributing Tools
 ==================

+It's As Simple As `make rapid` To Test All, Version And Push What You Have Committed Versioned

 A: CONTRIBUTING.rst
    Includes Efficient Workflows For Contributing To This Repo (And For Any Custom Installs) Enjoy
 B: Dev Container VSCode